 The purpose of the liquidation account is to provide Eligible Account Holders and Supplemental Eligible Account Holders who maintain their deposit accounts with HomeTrust Bank after the conversion with a liquidation interest in the unlikely event of the complete liquidation of HomeTrust Bank after the conversion.
 Each Eligible Account Holder and Supplemental Eligible Account Holder that continues to maintain his or her deposit account at HomeTrust Bank, would be entitled, on a complete liquidation of HomeTrust Bank after the conversion, to an interest in the liquidation account prior to any payment to the stockholders of HomeTrust Bancshares.
-Each Eligible Account Holder and Supplemental Eligible Account Holder would have an initial interest in the liquidation account for each deposit account, including savings accounts, transaction accounts such as negotiable order of withdrawal accounts, money market deposit account, and certificates of deposit, with a balance of \$50 or more held in HomeTrust Bank on November 30, 2010 and March 31, 2012, respectively.
-Each Eligible Account Holder and Supplemental Eligible Account for each such deposit account have a pro rata interest in the total liquidation account for each such deposit account for each such deposit account on November 30, 2010 and March 31, 2012, respectively.
-Bank on such dates.
+Each Eligible Account Holder and Supplemental Eligible Account Holder would have an initial interest in the liquidation account for each deposit account, including savings accounts, transaction accounts such as negotiable order of withdrawal accounts, money market deposit accounts, and certificates of deposit, with a balance of \$50 or more held in HomeTrust Bank on November 30, 2010 and March 31, 2012, respectively.
+Each Eligible Account Holder and Supplemental Eligible Account Holder would have a pro rata interest in the total liquidation account for each such deposit account, based on the proportion that the balance of each such deposit account on November 30, 2010 and March 31, 2012, respectively, bears to the balance of all deposit accounts in HomeTrust Bank on such dates.

 If, however, on any November 30 annual closing date commencing on or after the effective date of the conversion, the amount in any such deposit account is less than the amount in the deposit account on November 30, 2010 and March 31, 2012, as applicable, or any other annual closing date, then the interest in the liquidation account relating to such deposit account would be reduced from time to time by the proportion of any such reduction, and such interest will cease to exist if such deposit account is closed.
 In addition, no interest in the liquidation account would ever be increased despite any subsequent increase in the related deposit account.
 Payment pursuant to liquidation rights of Eligible Account Holders and Supplemental Eligible Account Holders would be separate and apart from the payment of any insured deposit accounts to such depositor.
-Any assets remaining after the above liquidation rights of Eligible Account Holders and Supplemental Eligible Account Holders and Supplemental Eligible Account Holders are satisfied would be distributed to HomeTrust Bancshares, as the sole stockholder of HomeTrust Bank.
+Any assets remaining after the above liquidation rights of Eligible Account Holders and Supplemental Eligible Account Holders are satisfied would be distributed to HomeTrust Bancshares, as the sole stockholder of HomeTrust Bank.